 - Sponsored child dependent,

-(Note: b. - g. include steps, halves and in-laws of the same relationship)
+(Note: b. - g. include steps, halves and in-laws of the same relationship as well as relations created by sponsored adult dependent status)

-(Note: i. - j. include relationships created by marriage)
+(Note: i. - j. include relationships created by marriage or sponsored adult dependent status)

 - Legal dependent of the employee,